HoTT/HoTT-Agda/README.md

 ### Pullback, pushout

-- `CategoryTheory/PullbackDef` contains the definition of the type that should satisfy the universal property of pullback with respect to every type in a fixed universe of the form `Set i`
+- `CategoryTheory.PullbackDef` contains the definition of the type that should satisfy the universal property of pullback with respect to every type in a fixed universe of the form `Set i`
-- `CategoryTheory/PullbackUP` contains the definition of what it means for some type to satisfy the universal property of pullback inside some subcategory (parametrized by a `P : Set i → hProp i`)
+- `CategoryTheory.PullbackUP` contains the definition of what it means for some type to satisfy the universal property of pullback inside some subcategory (parametrized by a `P : Set i → hProp i`)
-- `CategoryTheory/PullbackIsPullback` contains a proof that what should be a pullback is indeed a pullback
+- `CategoryTheory.PullbackIsPullback` contains a proof that what should be a pullback is indeed a pullback
-- Similarly for `CategoryTheory/PushoutDef`, `CategoryTheory/PushoutUP` and
+- Similarly for `CategoryTheory.PushoutDef`, `CategoryTheory.PushoutUP` and
-  `CategoryTheory/PushoutIsPushout`.
-The file `CategoryTheory/PushoutUP` also contains a proof that two pushouts of the same diagram are equivalent
+  `CategoryTheory.PushoutIsPushout`.
+The file `CategoryTheory.PushoutUP` also contains a proof that two pushouts of the same diagram are equivalent

 ### Truncation